Only answer the two (2) questions below presented in the video about MARTIN SCORSESE AND CARAVAGGIO and question #3.

 d) Foreshortening/Chiaroscuro e) Atmospheric & Linear Perspective

 3. True or False.
-Closed Frame is one in which one or more of the elements either pushes the edge or actually crosses the edge.
+A Closed Frame is one in which one or more of the elements either pushes the edge or actually crosses the edge.

 4. True or False.
 An Open Frame is one in which the elements are comfortably contained within the frame.